TDG-Platform/postman/README.md

 # Operation

-1. First get your user token.
-Execute the "Get User Token" request in the Auth folder.
+1. First get your user bearer token.
+Execute the "Get Bearer Token" request in the Auth folder.
 2. When your token comes back in the response, set the "token" environment variable with the value of your token.
 3. Play with other requests :)